flaxmans/CompBio_on_git/Assignments/02_Week2_CookieRecipe.md

 # Assignment 02
 ### *Assigned*:
-Tuesday, January 22
+Monday, second week of class
 ### *Due*:
-Items #1-#6 are due by the *beginning* of lab on Friday, January 25
+Items #1-#6 are due by the *beginning* of lab on Friday this week (second week of class)

 ### *Short description of assignment*:
 Create a cookie recipe in a plain text file